PRIORITY • COST ACTION CA20101

 In the application, the applicant shall describe the relevance of the conference topic to the Action and the motivation describing the potential for impact on the applicant’s career.

-The evaluation of the applications is performed under the lead and responsibility of the Grant Awarding coordinator by the Grant Awarding Committee, composed of the Grant Awarding coordinator (head), the Chair and the Vice-Chair, the Young Research Representative and the different Working Group Leaders.
+The evaluation of the applications is performed under the lead and responsibility of the Grant Awarding coordinator, with the assistance of the Chair and the Vice-Chair, and, if necessary, of the Working Group Leaders and the Young Research Representative.

 The evaluation criteria consider the scientific scope of the results to be presented, how they fit into the Action PRIORITY and contribute to the achievement of its scientific objectives, as well as how the attendance at the conference will contribute to the professional development of the applicant.
 Also, geographical balance and gender balance will be considered.
 We will also aim at achieving a balance of granted ITC Conference Grants among the different Working Groups.